-With his new role as Scout Cooper Smith, Robert was determined to develop a character that was not a clone of Laramie’s Jess Harper.
+With his new role as scout Cooper Smith, Robert was determined to develop a character that was not a clone of Laramie’s Jess Harper.
 He started with a change in wardrobe style and colors dressing Cooper Smith in browns and tans in place of Jess Harper’s blues and black.
 He also chose to ride a chestnut horse and modify his riding style.

-Robert Horton played the original scout Flint McCullough for five years and left when his contract was up to pursue his interest on music.
+Robert Horton played the original scout Flint McCullough for five years and left when his contract was up to pursue his interest in music.
 Scott Miller joined the cast as scout Duke Shannon for Seasons 4 through 7.
 Robert Fuller joined the cast as scout Cooper Smith for Seasons 7 and 8.

 Robert remained the only scout during Wagon Train’s Season 8, the final season.
 However, the show’s format returned to one hour and was filmed in black and white.
 Some say the change to black and white was an homage to the early years of Wagon Train.
 However, because producing color episodes was very expensive, many believe the change was merely a cost saving effort.